segment-any-text/wtpsplit/README.md

 ## Citation

-If you find our `segment-any-text` useful, please kindly cite our paper:
+If you find `wtpsplit` and our `SaT` models useful, please kindly cite our paper:
 ```
 @inproceedings{TODO,}
 ```